Randolio/randol_multijob/README.md

 # QBOX Support

 For QBOX, you should replace the fire employee functions in server/main.lua with these.
 This should remove the jobs from the multijob upon firing.
+Make sure Config.Framework is set to 'qbx' for grade handling.
 ```lua
 local function fireOnlineEmployee(source, employee, player, groupType)
     if employee.PlayerData.citizenid == player.PlayerData.citizenid then